Skip to Main Content

 Notes:

 • When reporting the p-value, there are two ways to approach it.
 One is when the results are not significant.
-In that case, you want to report the p-value exactly: p = .24.
+In that case, you want to report the p-value exactly: p = .247.
 The other is when the results are significant.
 In this case, you can report the p-value as being less than the level of significance: p < .05.
+If SPSS reports the p-value as < .001, you would report it the same way: p < .001.

-• The t statistic should be reported to two decimal places without a 0 before the decimal point: .36
+• The t statistic should be reported to two decimal places with a 0 before the decimal point if needed: = 0.36 or t = 2.71.

 • Degrees of freedom for this test are n - 1, where "n" represents the number of pairs in the sample. n can be found in the SPSS output.